ansegura7/DataScience_FIFA19Data/README.md

 This project is licensed under the terms of the MIT license.

 ## Contributing and Feedback
-Any kind of feedback/criticism would be greatly appreciated (software design, documentation, improvement ideas, spelling mistakes, etc...).
+Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).